bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 :::::::::::::::::::::::::::::::::::::::: questions

 - How do people learn?
-- Who is a typical Carpentries learner?
+- Who is a typical data science/modeling learner?
 - How can we help novices become competent practitioners?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Note: This content was originally published in the Carpentries Instructor Training
+Note: This content was originally published in the Carpentries Instructor Training.

 We will now get started with a discussion of how learning works.
 We will begin with some key concepts from educational research and identify how these principles